Michigan Matters: “Help Wanted!” Growing Woe for Business

 Southfield (CBS Detroit) – Chris Holman, founder and CEO of Michigan Business Network, said about its new survey of over 600 business across Michigan , found many searching high and low for qualified workers for the jobs they had.

-Pandemic and related issues aside, Holman talked about the jobs crisis as the top concern for many companies during taping of CBS 62’s “Michigan Matters.”READ MORE: George Clinton, KRS-One To Headline Free Concerts In NYC
+Pandemic and related issues aside, Holman talked about the jobs crisis as the top concern for many companies during taping of CBS 62’s “Michigan Matters.”READ MORE: Detroit Police Department Holds Graduation Ceremony For Recruit Class 2021-G

 “This was a problem before the pandemic, and it remains a top issue,” he told Carol Cain, Senior Producer/Host.